LeandroLS/SnakeGame/README.md

 # SnakeGame
-Joguinho da cobra criado com Javascript e HTML Canvas. :D
+Snake game made with Javascript and HTML Canvas.

-Para jogar basta clonar/baixar o projeto e abrir o index.html
+To play, just clone/download the repository and open index.html

 ![](images/gifExample.gif)